 4. Be Strategic About Meals

 How many meals you eat a day depends on your preference and schedule.
 But many people find that eating five or six small meals a day helps to keep their appetite under control and prevent any overeating at meals.
 Start your day with breakfast followed by a mid-morning snack, lunch, mid-afternoon snack and dinner.

 Alternatively, some people find a strategy with fewer meals works better for them.
 This could be either three larger meals (breakfast, lunch, dinner) or narrowing your eating window with intermittent fasting (for example, only eating between the hours of noon and 8 p.m.).

 5. Drink More Water

 Dehydration can actually cause your body to retain water, which can make you look bloated.
 And because thirst can often be confused for hunger, drinking water throughout the day or before a meal can help you avoid overeating or mindless snacking.

 The general guideline you may have heard is eight 8-ounce glasses of water a day.
-The National Academies of Sciences, Engineering and Medicine recommends the following:
+The National Academies of Sciences, Engineering and Medicine recommends getting anywhere from 11.5 to 15.5 cups of water per day, through drinking or water-rich foods.

 This should mostly come from water, but it can also come from the foods you eat (especially fruits and vegetables) and other beverages.
 (Just keep in mind that some other beverages have calories.)

 6. Get Moving

 The other side of the equation is burning calories, which means being more active.
-The American College of Sports Medicine recommends that a healthy adult should be doing at least 150 minutes of physical activity a week — about 30 minutes a day for five out of the seven.
+The American College of Sports Medicine recommends that an adult should be doing at least 150 minutes of physical activity a week — about 30 minutes a day for five out of the seven.
 Here are some ideas to get you going:

-- Go for a 30-minute jog or walk first thing in the morning to set a healthy tone for the day.
+- Go for a 30-minute jog or walk first thing in the morning to set a balanced tone for the day.

 - Ride your bike to and from work or while doing a few easy errands.